Fraser, Colorado Short-Term Rental Market Analysis

 Fraser, Colorado, is a charming mountain town that offers a variety of attractions for visitors seeking adventure, culture, and family-friendly experiences.
 Nestled in the heart of the Rocky Mountains, Fraser is renowned for its stunning natural beauty and outdoor activities, making it an ideal destination for nature enthusiasts.
 Among the top Fraser attractions is the Fraser River Trail, a scenic pathway perfect for hiking and biking, which showcases the area’s breathtaking landscapes.
 Additionally, the town is close to the Winter Park Resort, a popular spot for skiing and snowboarding in the winter months.
 With a mix of outdoor fun, cultural experiences, and family activities, Fraser promises a memorable getaway for everyone.

 One of the must-visit attractions in Fraser is the Fraser River Trail, which runs alongside the picturesque Fraser River.
 This well-maintained trail offers opportunities for hiking, biking, and wildlife viewing, making it a favorite among outdoor enthusiasts.
 For those interested in local history, the Cozens Ranch Museum provides a glimpse into the area’s past with fascinating exhibits and artifacts.
 Families will enjoy the Fraser Valley Sports Complex, which features a variety of recreational facilities, including soccer fields, a playground, and picnic areas.
-For more information on these attractions, visit the official Fraser website at https://www.frasercolorado.com.
-Whether you’re exploring the natural beauty of the Fraser River Trail or learning about the town’s history at the Cozens Ranch Museum, there are plenty of Fraser things to do year-round that will captivate visitors of all ages.
+Winter activities have been enhanced for the 2025-2026 season, with the Amtrak Winter Park Express offering expanded service from Denver’s Union Station, including holiday runs and regular Thursday-Sunday service from January through March.
+Colorado Adventure Park offers year-round activities including tubing and snowmaking capabilities.
+For more information on these attractions and current activities, visit the official Fraser website at https://www.frasercolorado.com and the Winter Park tourism site at https://www.playwinterpark.com.

 Regulations

 Fraser, Colorado, has established specific regulations for short-term rentals to ensure community safety and compliance with local laws.
-Property owners looking to rent their homes on a short-term basis must obtain a short-term rental license from the Town of Fraser.
-This process includes submitting an application and paying the required fees.
-Additionally, owners are responsible for collecting and remitting lodging taxes, which are currently set at 5.0%.
+Property owners looking to rent their homes on a short-term basis (less than 30 days) must obtain a short-term rental permit from the Town of Fraser.
+The permit requires a one-time $100 application fee with an annual renewal fee of $728 per bedroom.
+This significantly increased fee structure reflects the town’s commitment to managing STR operations effectively.
+Additionally, owners are responsible for collecting and remitting lodging taxes, including Fraser 5%, County 1.3%, State 2.9%, and Lodging 2.2% (which includes a 0.2% increase approved by voters in November, effective January 1, 2025).
 Understanding these regulations is crucial for property owners to avoid penalties and ensure a smooth rental experience.
-For comprehensive details on the licensing process and tax obligations, property owners should continue reading.

 Vacation Rental Market Overview for Fraser

-Fraser attracts visitors with its cultural attractions and historic sites and adventure sports and activities.
+Fraser attracts visitors with its family-friendly attractions and adventure sports and activities.
 The short-term rental market here serves diverse traveler demographics, from business professionals to family vacationers.

 This destination’s rental market offers unique opportunities for property investors, with comprehensive data revealing seasonal patterns and demand drivers.